kamathAnmol/truffle/README.md

 # Truffle

-Have been in a situation where you wanted to watch movie but dont know what to watch .Such situations can be handled easily with **Truffle** which is a open-source web application which was built using [**TMDB api**](https://developer.themoviedb.org/).
+Have you been in a situation where you wanted to watch movie but dont know what to watch .Such situations can be handled easily with **Truffle** which is a open-source web application which was built using [**TMDB api**](https://developer.themoviedb.org/).

 ## Tech used